 Currently, fracking is mainly used to extract the gas found in fine-grained sedimentary rocks called shales.
 As sediments of sand and mud were converted into rocks over millions of years under high temperature and pressure, the plant and animal remains associated with the sediments were converted into shale gas, which consists predominantly of methane.

 Shale deposits are located all over the world, but the shales that contain the most gas formed in marine environments, particularly in slow-moving, poorly oxygenated water such as ancient sea basins.
 Here, the plants and animals could not decay before they were buried, providing organic material that was later converted into fossil fuel.

 There are potential shale gas reserves across Europe, including the Posidonia Shale in Germany (see 4 on the map, figure 2), and the Bowland Shale in the north of England (see 8, figure 2).
 The Posidonia Shale was formed about 200 million years ago, at the bottom of the ancient Tethys Sea.
-Fossils of molluscs are common in these rocks, and those of larger animals such as dinosaurs have also been found here.
+Fossils of molluscs are common in these rocks, and those of larger animals have also been found here.